Maralsgithub/Picture-puzzle-game-/README.md

 # Picture-puzzle-game-
-Team-members: <Kenzhebek kyzy Maral> COM-19, Ala-Too University, Computer Science department
+-.
+Team-members: Kenzhebek kyzy Maral> COM-19, Ala-Too University, Computer Science department

+-.
 Final project of second semester of  2020 on data structures

 Project is  built with Java using AWT/Swing